 HEAP CLEAN AND TUNE

 The HEAP Clean and Tune benefit is available to eligible households to assist in the cleaning of primary heating equipment, and may also include chimney cleaning, minor repairs, installation of carbon monoxide detectors or programmable thermostats, if needed, to allow for the safe, proper and efficient operation of the heating equipment.
-For more information, see below, HEAP Clean and Tune.
+For more information, see below, HEAP Clean and Tune Benefit.

 HEATING EQUIPMENT REPAIR OR REPLACEMENT